-BERGER, I., HERNANDEZ, T., PARENT, M., SEGUIN, B.
+I. BERGER, T. HERNANDEZ, M. PARENT, B. SEGUIN

-Urban Youth Engagement in Sport: Process, Access and Participation youth and the resulting impact on athlete development, sport organizations, businesses, sponsors and Canadian society.
+Urban Youth Engagement in Sport: Process, Access and Participation

+This research examines participation and engagement with sport among Canadian urban youth and the resulting impact on athlete development, sport organizations, businesses, sponsors and Canadian society.
 Particular emphasis is put on the city of Toronto and pool and rink sports.
 There are four research questions: